JakeWharton/uglify-js-middleware/README.md

  * `src`: Source directory of JavaScript files.
  * `dest`: Destination directory to place uglified files.
-If omitted, this will default to match `src` and your generated files with be suffixed with `.ugly.js` rather than just `.js`.
+If omitted, this will default to match `src` and your generated files will be suffixed with `.ugly.js` rather than just `.js`.
  * `force`: Boolean indicating whether to force uglification to occur on every access.